daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     $ ip link set up dev wg0
     ```
 ## Set up the client
-I want to use a mobile phone as my client, which means I need to use the Wireguard mobile app to set up the tunnel.
+I want to use a phone as my client, which means I need to use the Wireguard mobile app to set up the tunnel.
 Here's the high level process:
   1. On the server:
       * Generate private and public keys for the phone's Wireguard interface.
       * Create a configuration file called `mobile.conf`.